tihendri/Matcha_-1/README.md

 # Matcha
 Matcha is a website that allows users to find each other using geolocation and common interests.
 These users can then talk to each other and meet up if they want to.
-Users can look at each others profiles and see what the user like etc. It is a lot like Tinder.
+Users can view each others profiles and see what the user like etc. It is a lot like Tinder.
 # Requirements
 * HTML
 * CSS